Bioconductor/bioc_git_transition/doc/configure.md

 # Access

-There are 2 levels of 'sharing' enabled on the the git server: public read-only via http/s and user-authenticated push/pull via ssh and gitolite.
+There are 2 levels of access enabled on the the git server: public read-only via http/s and user-authenticated push/pull via ssh and gitolite.
 Both methods point to git repositories located at /home/git/repositories.

 # Public, read-only http/s access